Welcome to the Falls History Project!

 Mary I. Murray Woods

-As we celebrate the 25th anniversary of the Falls History Project in 2025–26, our current research focuses on the transformative impact of Title IX (1972) and the rise of women’s athletics at Black River Falls High School during the early to mid-1970s.
-We are conducting in-depth interviews with four key individuals: educators Mary Mack and Carol Anderson, who helped launch foundational programs, and Kitty Young and Mary Rykken, pioneering athletes who embraced new opportunities and went on to long careers in coaching in various schools, including BRFHS.
+As we mark the 25th anniversary of the Falls History Project in 2025–26, we’re turning our attention to the early years of Title IX and the surge of girls’ athletics at Black River Falls High School in the 1970s.
+Our interviews center on four key voices: teachers Mary Mack and Carol Anderson, who helped build those first programs, and Kitti Young, Mary Rykken, and Holly Smith — athletes who seized new opportunities and later shaped generations of students through long coaching careers.

 FHP Intern Lily Sullivan and Mary Mack